rayhog/aviator-jekyll-template/_documentation/overview.md

   #### Technopedia query language (TQL) graph concepts

-  ###### The storage of data in Technopedia involves the following concepts:
+  ###### Data storage in Technopedia involves the following concepts:

   * Nodes are Graph data records that are entities in the graph, such as software version or hardware.

   * Nodes contain attributes, which are key-value pairs.
-Attributes are properties of a node and they store data in key-value pairs, such as `{title: Excel}` or `{manufacturer: Microsoft}`.
+Attributes are properties of a node that store data in key-value pairs, such as `{title: Excel}` or `{manufacturer: Microsoft}`.

-  * Relationships provide node to node connections.
-Relationships have a start node, end node, a type, and a direction.
-For example, the nodes organization and employee might have a relationship in the graph.
-An example of an relationship might be `Is_Employee_of`, which could be a relationship between employee and organization.
+  * Nodes are connected by relationships, which help you to query multiple nodes in a single qeury.

   ###### The following diagram shows the nodes and relationships in the Technopedia database: